tomaszkubacki/kafka_connect_demo/kafka_to_sql_server/kafka_to_sql_server.md

 JdbcSinkConnector requires, that messages are schema based either by passing schema with payload or passing schema id.

-All the operations will be done with culr or docker - no gui tools required
+All the operations will be done with culr or docker - no gui tools required (although possible)

 ## Kafka to SqlServer steps